 Learn more: Why Users Are Switching from MyFitnessPal — and What They’re Choosing Instead.

-Research shows that simply tracking what you eat—even loosely—can support weight loss and better health over time.
-The problem?
-When logging feels like homework, you stop.
-So the real question isn’t “Is tracking helpful?”
-It’s “Can I find a MyFitnessPal alternative that makes tracking easy enough to stick with?”
+The good news: you don't have to force yourself to use a tool that frustrates you.
+Research shows that simply tracking what you eat can support weight loss and better health over time.
+The problem is that when logging feels like homework, you stop.
+So the real question isn't "Is tracking helpful?"
+It's "Can I find an app that makes tracking easy enough to stick with?"

 Where MyFitnessPal Falls Behind Today